mistval/node-fetch-cache/README.md

 }
 ```

 If you set a TTL, be aware that cache entries are not actively deleted from disk when they become invalid, which can cause disk bloat over time.
-To clean that up, you can clear the entire cache directory by calling `.clear()` on an instance of `FileSystemCache`.
+To clean that up, you can periodically clear the entire cache directory by calling `.clear()` on an instance of `FileSystemCache`.

 ### Cache with Redis